syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 {% endhighlight %}
 {% endtabs %}

-## Bind the above model to the chart series.
+## Bind the above model to the ChartSeries

 {% tabs %}